Sharatdevadiga/crypto-dashboard/README.md

 # Crypto Dashboard

-Through this web application, you can see real-time data of cryptocurrencies and visualize them through charts.
+This web application lets you see real-time data on cryptocurrencies and visualize them through charts.
 To see the application live, you can directly jump to this link: [Crypto Dashboard Live](https://crypto-dashboard-sharath.netlify.app/).
 If you’d like to know more about the project, then the content below is for you.

 ## Table of Contents